apache/openwebbeans/README.txt

 --------------------------------
 What is OpenWebBeans?
 --------------------------------
-OpenWebBeans is an ASL-License implementation of the JSR-299, WebBeans Specification.
+OpenWebBeans is an ASL-License implementation of the JSR-299, Java Context and Dependency Injection Specification.

 Project web page could be found at the URL : http://incubator.apache.org/projects/openwebbeans.html